weblate/jamuluswebsite/wiki/en/Software-Manual.md

 ### File > Load/Save Mixer Channels Setup

-You can save and restore the mix you have for your band rehearsals (fader, mute, pan, solo etc.) and load these any time (even while you are playing).
+You can save and restore the mix you have for your band.
+This stores your settings for each person's fader volume, pan setting, mute and solo state.
+You can load this mix any time (even while you are playing).
 Loading can also be done by drag/drop to the mixer window.

 ### File > Exit